prof0x/prof0x-server/README.md

 Update the comparison statement with the following:

 ```
-if(users[index].password === await bcrypt.hash(password, 10))
+bcrypt.compareSync(password, savedPassword)
 ```

-Now, when a user logs in we can hash the password that they provided and compare it to the hashed password that was stored without the need to store anything in plain-text.
+Now, when a user logs in, bcrypt hashes the users input and compares it to the hashed password without the need to store anything in plain-text.

 5. That's it!
 Let's just verify that your changes work.
 Navigate to your web application in the browser and create a new user.
 Logout and login again with that user (this should succeed.)
-Try to login with `JHegler` and `Poptart`.
-This should always fail because `Poptart` is still stored in plain-text but your logic compares it to the hashed version.
+Try to login with `JHegler` and `Poptart`. **This will fail** because `Poptart` is still stored in plain-text but your logic compares it to the hashed version.

 6. Now let's save our changes to git and apply them to the `main` branch of the project.
 In your terminal type the following command:
 ```